aritrapaul30/web-social-media-analytics-Shopee-MY/README.md

 **Key Finding:**
 > VADER overestimates positive sentiment by **~13%** compared to manual labels
 > (55.6% vs 47.5%).
 Relying only on VADER would cause Shopee to **miss nearly
-> 1 in 8 critical negative reviews** — a dangerous blind spot for brand health monitoring.
+> 1 in 8 critical negative reviews** shows a dangerous blind spot for brand health monitoring.

 ---